starksm64/RaspberryPiBeaconParser/data/README.md

 **Note: This data has events from older incarnations of the scanner that has issues with decoding the uuid correctly.
 Its probably not useful data. **

 ### TwoScannersRun#1-2015-03-03.json.gz
-This file contains 39802 beacon events over the course of
+This file contains 39802 beacon events over the course of 26 minutes, beginning at around Tue Mar  3 13:16:10 PST 2015 and ending around Tue Mar  3 13:42:30 PST 2015.
+The time data is in the Java System.currentTimeMillis() value, the difference, measured in milliseconds, between the current time and midnight, January 1, 1970 UTC.

 	[data 552]$ less TwoScannersRun#1-2015-03-03.json | grep minor | sort | uniq -c | sort -n
 	1306   "minor": 1,